 Pilot identification: Identification of the smallest set of devices that provide the widest coverage of factors.
 It focuses on the factors that are most important to a pilot of Windows upgrades and updates.
 Making sure the pilot is more successful allows you to proceed more quickly and confidently to broad deployments in production.

 Issue identification: Using aggregated market data along with data from your environment, the service predicts potential issues to getting and staying current with Windows.
 It then suggests potential mitigations.

 Configuration Manager integration: The service cloud-enables your existing on-premises infrastructure.
 Use this data and analysis to deploy and manage Windows on your devices.

 To use Desktop Analytics, make sure your environment meets the following prerequisites.

-Desktop Analytics is currently offered as an Office 365 service and requires an Office 365 subscription in your Azure AD tenant.
-This may not be a requirement in the future.
+Desktop Analytics currently requires that you deploy an Office 365 service in your Azure AD tenant.
+This won't be a requirement in the future.

 Workspace owner or contributor permissions to Set up your workspace, and the following roles:

 Configuration Manager, version 1902 with update rollup (4500571) or later.
 For more information, see Update Configuration Manager.

 Desktop Analytics supports one Commercial ID per Azure Active Directory (Azure AD) tenant and Configuration Manager hierarchy.
 If you have multiple hierarchies in your environment, use different Commercial IDs and Azure AD tenants.